finos/perspective/README.md

 - Runtimes for single process, Web Worker and Node.js

-Try out in interactive [demo](demo.html), or keep reading to learn how to use Perspective in your own project.
+Try out an interactive [demo](https://jpmorganchase.github.io/perspective/examples/superstore.html), or keep reading to learn how to use
+Perspective in your own project.

 ## Installation